Liodon: History

 Over the course of the later nineteenth century, more species of Liodon were described.
 In addition to material later assigned to Tylosaurus, the three most enduring species assigned to Liodon were L. sectorius in 1871 and L. mosasauroides and L. compressidens in 1892.
 These species were based on more well-preserved material than L. anceps and gave Liodon a worldwide distribution, with material being assigned to L. mosasauroides from France and L. sectorius from New Jersey and the Netherlands.
 Another species, L. asiaticum, was described in 1915 based on fragmentary fossils found near Jerusalem.
 In addition to these species, isolated teeth from various locations, including Poland, the Netherlands and Morocco, have also been assigned to Liodon in the past.

 In 1952, Camille Arambourg assigned isolated fossil teeth discovered in the Maastrichtian-age phosphates of Morocco to Mosasaurus (Leiodon) cf. anceps.
-A review of the Moroccan mosasaur material conducted in 2015 by Nathalie Bardet and colleagues determined that no material assignable to Liodon was present, referring the small teeth assigned to L. anceps by Arambourg to Eremiasaurus heterodontus and the large teeth to an as of yet undescribed species of Prognathodon.
+It has since been accepted that the small teeth previously attributed to this taxon actually belong to Eremiasaurus heterodontus, while the larger ones likely belong to Thalassotitan.

 In 1993, Theagarten Lingam-Soliar argued that Liodon was a distinct genus and definable on account of its highly specialized teeth, which Lingham-Soliar believed made it "probably the most efficient in the Mosasauridae for tearing off chunks of soft bodied prey such as fishes and other marine reptiles".
 Lingham-Soliar also suggested that a mosasaur skeleton from Japan otherwise identified as Mosasaurus hobetsuensis could be a Liodon specimen.

 L. compressidens, L. mosasauroides and L. sectorius were reassigned as species of Prognathodon by Schulp et al. (2008).
 This reassignment followed from the discovery that the L. anceps type specimen was presently missing all tooth material (and as a result all of its supposedly diagnostic features), rendering it a nomen dubium, and from the description of the Prognathodon species P. kianda from Angola.
 The teeth of P. kianda had a highly similar morphology to those of the three Liodon species, meaning that they were determined as falling within the range of variation of the genus.
 In 2014, Palci et al. suggested that Liodon should be synonymized with Mosasaurus on account of the differences between the two mostly being in the form of tooth morphology, otherwise "consistent with differentiation at the species level only".
 Palci et al. also put forth the idea that L. anceps and the three species assigned to Prognathodon in 2008 were more closely related to each other and to Mosasaurus than either was to Prognathodon, though made no formal taxonomic revisions.
 A 2021 analysis of the L. asiaticum material determined L. asiaticum to be a nomen dubium and reclassified its fossils as Mosasaurini incertae sedis after determining them to be non-diagnostic and close to Mosasaurus and Plotosaurus.